XodoDocs/docstrap/README.md

     but at least you have it if you need it.
 *  __sort__ Defaults to true.
 Specifies whether jsdoc should sort data or use file order.
 Can also be a string and if so it is passed to jsdoc directly.
 The default string is `"longname, version, since"`.
 *  __search__ By default, the template includes a quick search box.
 For large APIs, the search database can be too expensive to load.
 If needed you can disable this feature setting this option to false.
+* __hideAttribs__ Defaults to false.
+Specifies whether to hide attributes like `<static>` from members' headers.
+* __detailsSameLine__ Defaults to false.
+When false, all details (like type and version) will list their information in bullet points after the detail's title.
+When true, details that will always have just one item of information will list their info on the same line as the detail's title.
+* __returnsInTable__ Defaults to false.
+When false, return values are displayed using bullet points.
+When true, return values are displayed in a table using the same style as parameter tables.
+* __hideMethodSignature__ Defaults to false.
+When false, method headers will look like `foo(arg1, arg2)`.
+When true, method headers will exclude the signature and simply have `foo`.

 ## Syntax Highlighting ##